saltstack/salt-ext-modules-vmware/docs/quickstart.rst

 ----------------

 New states and modules are being created weekly.
 The most up-to-date list can be found in the complete list of :ref:`all the states/modules`.
 Each state or module will list the required arguments.
-Check the :ref:`vmc_sddc module docs
-<saltext.vmware.modules.vmc_sddc>` for information about what pillar values are
-required, but you could write this state:
+For this example, find the vmc_sddc module in that list to get more information about what pillar values are required, but you could write this state:

 .. code:: yaml